OpenMDAO/OpenMDAO/openmdao/docs/developer_docs/style_guide/doc_style_guide.rst

             openmdao.core.tests.test_expl_comp.RectangleComp
             :strip-docstrings:

-        You may also include only an excerpt of the code by including `# EXCERPT 1 #` (and so on) comments above and below the relevant section in the Python code, and then using the following RST directive.
+        You may also include only an excerpt of the code by including `# EXCERPT 1 #` (and so on) comments above, and `# /EXCERPT 1 #` below the relevant section in the Python code.
+        The Python source will look like this:

         .. embed-code::
             openmdao.core.tests.test_expl_comp.RectangleComp
             :strip-docstrings:
             :dont-strip-excerpt-tags:

+        Using the following RST directive will embed the marked snippet in the source doc.

         .. code-block:: rst